OpenCamp-cc/opencamp.cc/content/_index.md

 **Requirements for attending Cohort #0**

-- Have a stable internet connection capable of supporting video calls over Zoom or Google Meet
+- A stable internet connection capable of supporting video calls over Zoom or Google Meet
 - Laptop or Computer running Windows, macOS, or Linux
     - You will not be able to complete open camp with a phone or a tablet as you will be required to have a complete development environment.
 - Be able to commit at least 3-5 hours a day for reviewing materials, working on projects, and completing assignments